experiencor/deep-viz-keras/README.md

 show_image(mask)                                  # display the grayscaled mask
 ```

-The examples.ipynb contains the demos of all implemented methods using the built-in VGG16 model of Keras.
+The saliency_demo.ipynb contains the demos of all implemented methods using the built-in VGG16 model of Keras.

 # Notes